shanurwan/Job-Hunt-Automation/readme.md

 Version 1 – Entry Level but Practical

 A personal tool I’m building to take the pain out of job searching.
 It scrapes job listings, tailors my resume using templates, and logs everything I apply to.
-The main goal for current version is to help catch rare but fitting job openings.
+This is my attempt to streamline the process and focus on the parts that actually matter like preparing for interviews and continuous upskilling.

 ---